Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/partitions_and_limits.md

 of the partition it runs on is quite low at **300 MB** per CPU.
 If you need more memory, you need to request it.

-ZIH system comprises different sets of nodes with different amount of installed memory which affect where your job may be run.
+ZIH systems comprise different sets of nodes with different amount of installed memory which affect where your job may be run.
 To achieve the shortest possible waiting time for your jobs, you should be aware of the limits shown in the following table.